 Several weeks later, Colonel George Nichols, a writer for Harper's, heard of the gunfight and began interviewing Hickok.
 His writings would eventually turn the then unknown gun fighter into one of the great legends of the old West.
 During those interviews, it was noted that Wild Bill sported a gold pocket watch hanging from his vest.

-cool mural on the side of a car parts business.
+Leaving Springfield on Route 66, we passed this cool mural on the side of a car parts business. |

 I sat there for a few minutes, my imagination feeling the tension, seeing the gunfight, hearing the gun shots, picturing the blood.
 The heat soon proved to be too much so Youngest-daughter and I walked beside each other across the Springfield town square, the same square that Wild Bill defended and where David Tutt's life ended.
 Unlike David, nobody challenged us and we made it safely across and back to the truck.